Try Out Our NEW Disneyland Ticket Calculator!

 Celebrate Spooky Season at Magic Kingdom with These Limited-Time Treats

-Along with costumes, spiderwebs, jack-o-lanterns and pumpkin spice everything, Halloween is all about sweet treats – and perhaps a trick or two.
+Along with costumes, spiderwebs, jack-o-lanterns and pumpkin-spice everything, Halloween is all about sweet treats – and perhaps a trick or two.
 Magic Kingdom Park has all that and more for both Mickey’s Not-So-Scary Halloween Party and during regular park hours.

 Between enchanting entertainment offerings like the Hocus Pocus Villain Spelltacular, Mickey’s Boo-To-You Halloween Parade and Disney’s Not-So-Spooky Spectacular, you’ll want to make time to try the many blood-curdling bites, spine-chilling sweets and dastardly drinks created especially for the season.

-And, of course, don’t forget the Halloween candy.
+And, of course, don’t forget the Halloween candy!
 Trick-or-treating trails are tucked throughout the park, making for a tasty pre- or post-ride pitstop.
 Still not sweet enough for you?
 Snack on a spook-tacular smorgasbord of witch-approved dishes and drinks at a frightfully fun fireworks dessert party.

 Spellbinding Snacks & Devilish Drinks for Halloween at Magic Kingdom Park